jbrown2155/week_12_NLP/README.md

 Use the [newsapi](https://newsapi.org/) to pull the latest news articles for Bitcoin and Ethereum and create a DataFrame of sentiment scores for each coin.

-Use descriptive statistics to answer the following questions:
+I used descriptived statistics to answer the following questions:

 > Which coin had the highest mean positive score?
 >